 There you have it.
 Your Net Promoter Score is 40.

-Interpreting your NPS score requires context.
-What makes a good score depends on your industry, your competitors and your own track record.
-First of all, we recommend looking at your specific industry’s benchmarks, if you’re sitting near those benchmarks you're off to a good start.
-Next it’s worth doing competitive analysis, rate your scores alongside your closest competitors.
-Don’t forget to keep track of your score trends over time as well.
-A score of 20 might be great if you were at 0 last year, but if you’re trending down it could be time to worry.
-For a more in depth introduction to NPS you can check our blog on the subject here.
+Interpreting your net promoter score requires context.
+What makes a good score depends on your industry, your competitors, and your own track record.
+First of all, we recommend looking at your specific industry’s benchmarks.
+If your organization's net promoter scores are near those benchmarks then you're off to a good start.
+Next it’s worth doing competitive analysis by rating your scores alongside your closest competitors.
+Don’t forget to keep track of your score trends over time.
+A score of 20 might be great if you were at 0 last year, but if you’re trending down it's time to take action.

 Net Promoter Score is a great snapshot of customer satisfaction.
-It is incredibly useful for benchmarking the quality of your customer service against competitors and your wider industry.
-It’s not the only feedback you should be gathering from your customers, but consider it a great jumping off point for developing a more advanced customer success strategy.
-Ideally you should combine your NPS survey with well thought out follow up questions, and calls to action for your customer service team.
-That way you can fix issues, and duplicate your promoters.
-Check out AskNicely's Feedback tool for help.
+It is incredibly useful for benchmarking the quality of your customers' experiences against competitors and your wider industry.
+It’s not the only feedback you should be gathering from your customers, but consider it delivers meaningful results to help you develop a more advanced customer success strategy.
+Ideally you should combine your NPS survey with strategic follow-up questions and actionable insights for your customer service teams.
+That way you can fix issues and create more advocates and promoters.

-We’re so glad you asked.
-Take it from our latest benchmark study, “Brands that embrace a modern, advanced NPS process are more than twice as likely to achieve over 50% annual growth and net-negative churn.”
-Benchmarking NPS can help you drive your customer satisfaction strategy and maintain a competitive edge through customer loyalty.
+We’re so glad you asked!
+Our latest benchmark study shows that "Brands that embrace a modern, advanced NPS process are more than twice as likely to achieve over 50% annual growth and net-negative churn.”
+Benchmarking NPS can help you drive your customer satisfaction strategy and maintain a competitive edge through customer loyalty and referrals.